-Bend Bikes asks all bicycle riders to follow How We Roll to promote the positive during our rides.
+Bend Bikes asks all people who bike to follow How We Roll to promote the positive during any rides.

 - Have Fun!